loftwah/blog/src/content/guides/getting-started-bluesky.md

 Start your journey on Bluesky by:

 1. Visiting [bsky.app](https://bsky.app) and signing up.
-2. Entering your email and waiting for the invitation code.
-3. Choosing a handle that reflects your brand (e.g., `loftwah.bsky.social`).
+2. Choosing a handle that reflects your brand (e.g., `loftwah.bsky.social`).
-4. Creating a strong password.
+3. Creating a strong password.

 ## 2. Setting Up Your Profile